PA 290

 Seaway Trail shield courtesy of Seaway Trail, Inc.

-Information courtesy of the Pennsylvania Department of Transportation.
+Information courtesy of the Pennsylvania Department of Transportation and the Erie Times-News.